inisqbd3189374/note/README.md

 # 2024-02-16
 - "Today's programming wisdom is to embrace the principle of simplicity and modularity.
 Write code that is easy to understand, maintain, and test.
 Remember that 'Premature optimization is the root of all evil' (Donald Knuth).
 Focus on making your code clear and correct first, then optimize if necessary.
 Always keep in mind the importance of reusable components and effective error handling.
 Lastly, continuously improve your skills by learning from others' experiences, staying updated with new technologies, and practicing good documentation habits."

+# 2024-02-17
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software engineering, strive to write clean and readable code that is easy to understand and maintain.
+Remember, 'Premature optimization is the root of all evil.'
+Focus on making your code correct first and refactor for efficiency later.
+Also, always embrace version control systems like Git; they're indispensable for collaboration and tracking changes in your codebase."

+In essence, keep it simple, prioritize readability, avoid over-optimization early on, and effectively manage your code's evolution using version control.